simonbs/tapestry-plugins/README.md

 ### 🔌 Plugins

-The repository contains the followign plugins.
+The repository contains the following plugins.

 |Name|Description|
 |-|-|